 What the Spatial Web will include?

 Coupled with AI agents, data mining, machine learning, and natural language search, the Spatial Web will comprise the latest revolutionary technologies.
 They comprised of AR/VR, IoT wearables like smart glasses, autonomous sensors, and decentralized computing with blockchain.
-This decentralized computing will provide a greater security and data authentication, speeding everything up.
+This decentralized computing will provide greater security and data authentication, speeding everything up.
 Adding advanced integrations, Spatial Web will seamlessly work with physical environment.
 It will overlay everything including conversations, roads, conference room, and classrooms with AI-powered interaction and intuitive information.

 In the Spatial Web, every physical element of every building in the actual world will be fully digitized.
 There will be virtual avatars for each human being and one can roam in virtual work or meeting places.
 This means that every piece of information around the world will become spatial.